phalcon/documentation/docs/dispatcher.md

 ): mixed
 ```

 Gets a parameter by its name or numeric index.
-Deprecated as of 5.15; use `getParameter()` instead.
+Deprecated; use `getParameter()` instead.

 ```php
 public function getParameter(